calcnerd256/dimly-christiandailyreporter.com/README.txt

 The original author of this script can be reached at calcnerd256+dimlysupport@gmail.com

 The overarching project is called "Dimly", because it attempts to mirror things.

+I've stopped running this, because Adam Ford maintains his own archives now, so there won't be more updates to this repo unless something changes.